Bernard Tomic: 2014: Injuries, rankings slip and second ATP title

-2015: Third ATP title and Top 20 ranking
+2015: Third ATP title and top 20

 Tomic started the year with quarterfinal appearances in Brisbane and Sydney before falling in the fourth round of the Australian Open to Tomáš Berdych.
-He backed this up with quarterfinal appearances in Memphis and Acapulco and a semi-final appearance in Delray Beach in February.
+He backed this up with quarterfinal appearances in Memphis and Acapulco and a semifinal appearance in Delray Beach in February.
 These included wins over seeded players including Alexandr Dolgopolov, Philipp Kohlschreiber, Viktor Troicki and Benjamin Becker.
 He finished the month by securing Australia a quarterfinal berth in the Davis Cup for the first time since 2006 with wins against Jiří Veselý and Lukáš Rosol.

-In March, Tomic was seeded thirty-second at the BNP Paribas Open, where he reached his first ATP Masters 1000 quarterfinal after defeating qualifier Borna Ćorić, eighth seed David Ferrer for the first time in his career and compatriot and wildcard Thanasi Kokkinakis.
-However, he withdrew from his match against World No. 1 and defending champion Novak Djokovic due to a back injury.
+In March, Tomic was seeded 32nd at Indian Wells where he reached his first ATP Masters 1000 quarterfinal after defeating qualifier Borna Ćorić, eighth seed David Ferrer for the first time in his career and compatriot and wildcard Thanasi Kokkinakis.
+However, he withdrew from his match against defending champion Djokovic due to a back injury.
 He then played at the Miami Open as the 25th seed.
 He defeated Austin Krajicek in straight sets before losing to eighth seed Tomáš Berdych in the third round despite having four match points in the second set.
-He then played at the Monte-Carlo Rolex Masters where he defeated Lukáš Rosol in the first round.
+He then played at the Monte-Carlo Masters where he defeated Lukáš Rosol in the first round.
 He then faced Andreas Haider-Maurer but lost in three tight sets.
-Tomic next played at the BMW Open where he was the 6th seed.
-He lost in three sets to former World number 8 Janko Tipsarević.
-Tomic then played at the Masters 1000 Mutua Madrid Open where he played Luca Vanni in round one and lost in 3 sets.
-Following this tournament he will play at the 2015 Internazionali BNL d'Italia where he lost to Viktor Troicki in 3 tight sets.
+Tomic next played at the BMW Open where he was the sixth seed.
+He lost in three sets to former world No. 8, Janko Tipsarević.
+Tomic then played at the Masters 1000 Madrid Open where he played Luca Vanni in round one and lost in three sets.
+Following this tournament he will play at the Internazionali BNL d'Italia where he lost to Viktor Troicki in three tight sets.
 He then played at the Nice Open where he retired against Gianni Mina after losing the first set 6–2.
 Tomic snapped his five match losing streak at the 2015 French Open where he was the 27th seed.
-He defeated Luca Vanni in 4 sets who he lost to in Madrid a month earlier.
-He then faced compatriot Thanasi Kokkinakis and despite storming to a 2 set lead and having 3 match points in the final set, he lost the match.
+He defeated Luca Vanni in four sets who he lost to in Madrid a month earlier.
+He then faced compatriot Thanasi Kokkinakis and despite storming to a two-set lead and having three match points in the final set, he lost the match.